florianschanda/miss_hit/README.md

 ### Parser

-The parser is incomplete and is work in progress.
-It is not yet useful, but trivial example programs are parsed correctly.
-There are many known bugs.
-At the moment only a basic AST is created, and *no* semantic analysis takes place.
+The parser is mostly complete, but it only parses (no semantic analysis).
+Three of the most starred MATLAB projects on github are processed without parse errors (matconvnet, matlab2tikz, MatlabFunc).

+I am working on ironing out some of the more obscure bugs before moving on to basic semantic analysis (starting with name resolution and basic type analysis).

 ## Road map